VictorBenitoGR/VictorBenitoGR/README.md

 **`Data Science Developer`** **`Open Source enthusiast`**

-I'm passionate about understanding problems, systematizing processes and illustrating solutions through mathematics, programming and business structures.
-My hobbies are the maintenance and translation of Wikipedia articles and chess.
-I'm part of the 7th generation of "Lideres del Mañana", a 100% scholarship to study at Tec de Monterrey.
+Proficient in **R** and **Python** programming, with hands-on experience in analyzing and visualizing complex databases.
+Adept at translating data insights into strategic business solutions, with a particular interest in applying machine learning models to enhance analytical capabilities.
+My hobbies are the maintenance and translation of Wikipedia articles and chess puzzles.

 ---